mgnfy-view/payment-splitter/README.md

 ### Prerequisites

-Make sure you have git, rust, foundry, and soldeer installed and configured on your system.
+Make sure you have git, make, rust, foundry, and soldeer installed and configured on your system.

 ### Installation